 As we have seen, the setup of Iris is such that the user provides a resource algebra M by which the logic is parameterized.
 This gives a lot of flexibility, as the user is free to decide what kind of ghost state to use.
 We now discuss whether we could stretch this flexibility even further, by allowing the construction of the resource algebra M to depend on the type of Iris propositions iProp.
-We dubbed this phenomenon $higher-order\ ghost\ state^1$ and showed that it has useful applications in program verification.
-In follow-on work, we then showed that higher-order ghost state has applications beyond program verification: it can be used to encode invariants in terms of plain ghost state, removing them from the core logic.
+We dubbed this phenomenon higher-order ghost state1 and showed that it has useful applications in program verification.
+In follow-on work,2 we then showed that higher-order ghost state to used to encode invariants in terms of plain ghost state, removing them from the core logic.